Wire Rope

 Shop and request a quote for high-performance wire rope in stainless steel, galvanized, bright, IWRC, FC, and specialty constructions.
 Available in multiple strand configurations and diameters for industrial, OEM, and structural applications.

-Lexco Cable supplies and fabricates wire rope for OEMs, construction companies, infrastructure projects, marine applications, utilities, lifting operations, and general industrial use.
-We offer:
+Lexco supplies and fabricates wire rope for OEMs, construction companies, infrastructure projects, marine applications, utilities, lifting operations, and general industrial use.
+Whether you need standard wire rope, specialty constructions, custom lengths, value-added fittings, or production-volume supply, our team can help you source the right solution for your application.

-• Fiber core (FC) and independent wire rope core (IWRC) constructions
+• Fiber core and independent wire rope core constructions

 • ASTM-compliant guy strand and structural strand